Pocono Region – Long Weekend Guide

 The church served as a hospital during the Revolutionary War, and the church Cemetery is one of the oldest in the nation – dating back to at least 1704.

 Unfortunately, the timing did not work out for us to check out the church tower walk.
-The tower walk allows you to climb up the staircase to the 250-year-old metal bell, which is one of the oldest in the United States (1758).
+The tower walk allows you to climb up the staircase to the 250-year-old metal bell, one of the oldest in the United States (1758).

 The bell was hidden during the Revolutionary War despite being ordered to remove all church bells so they could be melted down and cast into cannons.